rubrikinc/rubrik-extension-for-vcd/docs/quick-start.md

 enabled=1
 ```

-Install the packages:
+3. Install the packages

 ```
+sudo yum update -y
-sudo yum install nginx
+sudo yum install -y nginx
 ```

 You should have confirmation that the packages installed successfully.

-Change directories to the Sites Enabled:
+4. Change directories to the Sites Enabled

 ```
 cd /etc/nginx/sites-enabled
 ```

-Create a new nginx site with a name of the linux host e.g.:
+5. Create a new nginx site with a name of the linux host

 ```
 sudo touch rbk-rproxy.domain.com.conf
 ```

-Open the file for editing:
+6. Open the file for editing:

 ```
 sudo vi rbk-rproxy.domain.com.conf
 ```

-Paste the following config (press `insert` first to allow vi to write):
+7. Paste the following config (press `i` first to allow vi to write):

 ```
 server {